elsayedelmandoh/elsayedelmandoh/README.md

 ### about me

-i'm an nlp engineer who's lowkey obsessed with making language models do things they weren't supposed to. currently doing my master's in ai & data science at queen's university in canada, and i build stuff with llms, rag pipelines, and ai agents for fun (and occasionally for grades).
+i'm an nlp engineer who currently doing my master's in ai & data science at queen's university in canada, and i build stuff with llms, rag pipelines, and ai agents

-previously worked as a ml engineer at electro pi where i shipped 12+ projects, and taught ai at huawei ict academy. also was head of ai at a school which was a whole vibe.
+previously worked as a ml engineer at electro pi where i shipped 12+ projects, and taught ai at huawei ict academy which was a whole vibe

-i like my models fine-tuned and my code clean.
+in my free time, i'm building a startup that's fully run by ai agents while i play chess. and read about generation warfare (5GW and 6GW)

 ---

 ### what i work with

 ```
-languages    -> python, sql
+languages    -> python
 ml/dl        -> pytorch, tensorflow, keras, scikit-learn
 nlp & llms   -> hugging face, langchain, spacy, nltk, gensim, rag, prompt eng
-cv           -> opencv, yolov8, stable diffusion
+cv           -> opencv, yolov8
-tools        -> docker, git, linux, aws, azure, streamlit, gradio
+tools        -> docker, git, linux, aws, streamlit, gradio
 databases    -> mysql, sqlite, chromadb
 ```

 ---

-### projects i'm proud of
+### projects i worked on

 | project | what it does | stack |
 |---------|-------------|-------|